rithmac07/Audra/README.md

-# 🎵 Audra — *Music You Can Feel*
+# 🎵 Audra — *music you can feel*

 ![WCAG](https://img.shields.io/badge/WCAG-2.1_AA-1D9E75?style=flat-square) ![HTML](https://img.shields.io/badge/Built_with-HTML_CSS_JS-D4537E?style=flat-square)

 ---

 ## Why Audra exists

-Most music apps are built for **people who can hear everything.** Hearing aids filter out specific frequency ranges — the shimmer of a cymbal, the brightness of a voice, the warmth of a high melody.
-Those frequencies don't reach the listener.
+Most music apps are built for people who can hear everything.
+However, hearing aids filter out specific sound frequency ranges and nobody had designed around that gap.
+Not streaming platforms.
+Not accessibility tools.
+Not even AI-powered solutions that claimed to help.
+Music taught me something: communication doesn't require a single channel.
+A melody can be felt, not just heard.
+Rhythm can be seen, not just counted.
+Emotion can be read in a color, not just a chord.
 The music is still playing, but ***something essential is missing.***

-Audra was built to fill that gap.
-Not by fixing the audio — but by creating a **parallel visual channel** that carries everything the sound carries:
+Audra was built to fill that gap, by creating a **parallel visual channel** that carries everything the sound carries:

-- 🌊 **Rhythm**
+- **Rhythm**
-- 🎨 **Emotion**
+- **Emotion**
-- 📐 **Structure**
+- **Structure**
-- 💬 **The feeling of a chorus building toward something**
+- **The feeling of a chorus building toward something**

 > It started with one person who loves music.
 It was built for everyone who does.